amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Solution**:
 - Verify if there is a mistake in the scopes included in the request.
-- Verify if the request includes scopes that were not included during app registrations.
+- Verify if the request includes scopes that were not included during application registrations.

 **Issue**: An access denied error is returned to the redirect URI.
 For example,
 ```